laradock/laradock/DOCUMENTATION/content/documentation/index.md

 <br>
 <a name="Install-Oh-My-Zsh"></a>
-## Install Oh My ZSH! with Laravel autocomplete plugin
+## Install Oh My ZSH

+> With the Laravel autocomplete plugin.

 [Zsh](https://en.wikipedia.org/wiki/Z_shell) is an extended Bourne shell with many improvements, including some features of Bash, ksh, and tcsh.